Companies are looking for a competitive edge and solutions that increase productivity and reduce time to market.

 In 2011, Jeff Sutherland together with a group of software engineers created the Agile Manifesto, a set of rules and principles that started the Agile movement.
 In the manifesto, face-to-face communication is one of the central parts of the Agile philosophy.
 Feedback is central in Agile because it is how companies move forward in the development process in the right way, that is, according to clients needs.
-Moreover, through cooperation, trust, and open communication, teams organise themselves in a way that allows them to decide what to work on, what the priorities are, who wants to work on what project and how to continually adjust the process to keep it simple.
+Moreover, through cooperation, trust, and open communication, teams organise themselves in a way that allows them to decide how to prioritize and how to continually adjust the process to keep it simple.

 Another reason why we chose to recommend Agile to our client was the amount of positive change this method generated in companies of all sizes, all over the world.
 According to the Project Management Institute, almost three-quarters of organisations report using Agile.
 In 2017, Forbes interviewed five hundred senior executives who use Agile in their day to day work.
 92% of them reported that organisational agility is critical to organisational success and 84% of them agree that “agility” is essential to achieving digital transformation.

 First of all, to successfully adopt Agile, a company has to have the necessary infrastructure, the organisational mindset to internalise the principles of agile development, and the buy-in from senior management and key stakeholders;

 After you’ve got the support of the leadership team, set the priorities.
 The backlog is a list of prioritised tasks created and managed by a product owner.
 Don’t dictate teams how they should work.
 Empower people to take ownership of their projects and let them find a way to deliver the best possible quality of work;